wp-plugins/powerpress/readme.txt

 * Additional information added to powerpress shortcode documentation.
 * iTunes block episode feature added, requires following define in wp-config.php: `define("POWERPRESS_NOT_SUPPORTED", true);`
 * iTunes block feed feature added, requires following define in wp-config.php: `define("POWERPRESS_NOT_SUPPORTED", true);`
+* iTunes complete feed feature added, requires following define in wp-config.php: `define("POWERPRESS_NOT_SUPPORTED", true);`
 * iTunes order episode feature added.
 * Feature Episode in iTunes option added, allows you to put specific episode at the top of your iTunes podcast directory listing.
-* iTunes block episode feature added
 * ref=Nofollow tags added to play in new window, download and embed links.
+* Fixed warning message when metamark's default row is removed and does not exist upon saving.
 * Increased the performance of the podcast only and podcast channel feeds.
-* Feed Episode Maximizer feature added, only applies to podcast channel feeds.
 * Removed "new" from no longer new features.
+* iTunes default image updated to 1400 x 1400.

 = 3.0.1 =